Art Gives Children a Voice

 With art skills and simple tools, our children are given a voice.
 Children of all ages can show and share with others what they see and think about the world around them through drawing and painting.
 By teaching art and design purposefully, you can expand your children's awareness of their surroundings, of nature, and of the people they share the planet with: their friends and family.

 Childhood development studies were foundational to the layout of the program.
 ARTistic Pursuits lessons offer children the right kinds of information at the right time.
 We expect a child to be a child and we value what they produce from their own hands.
-Projects do not try to force young children to draw like adults.
-Our projects do not require patience and discipline on the part of the child, which leads to frustration.
-Children don't need patience when their own interests and motivations are guiding them.
+Projects do not ask young children to draw like adults.
+Projects do not require rigorous practice before making meaningful art.
+Children enjoy art when their own interests and motivations are guiding them.
 Engaging each child's interests is at the forefront of each Artistic Pursuits lesson.

 Children are curious and expressive from the start.
 We work with those interests to teach them to observe more closely.
 Using ARTistic Pursuits, a child carries art tools to locations which both inspire and are chosen by the child.
 Children are guided to observe the featured art topic of each lesson in their own environment, while making connections to real-world examples.
 Skills develop as each child observes nature directly and enjoys the process of creating.
-Making informed choices to create personal work gives a child a sense of accomplishment that cannot be attained by copying from a book or from a video.
+ARTistic Pursuits lessons inform children in all the processes needed to make art successfully.
+Making informed choices to create personal work gives a child a sense of accomplishment.
 They learn because direct observation of real world sources is the best teacher when accompanied by an understanding of the foundational elements of art and compositional ideas.

 What if I don't want to shop for art supplies?

 So art supply stores aren't your thing.
 We've chosen a variety of quality art supplies for each book and with a click of a button - they'll arrive at your door.